rahman-saqib/MiniAttendanceManagementSystem-Node.js/README.md

 # MiniAttendanceManagementSystem-Node.js

 This Node.js application was designed to take attendance of a particular class in a School.
-My experimental project to learn the following things:-
+My first project to learn the following things:-
 1. Node.js
 2. Express.js
 3. Mongoose